-105. The Development Plan comprises the policies set out in the Joint Development Management Policies document (adopted February 2015), the Core Strategy Development Plan document (adopted May 2010) and the saved policies of the Forest Heath Local Plan (adopted 1995) and which have not been replaced by policies from the two later plans.
-The following policies are applicable to the proposal:
+111. The Development Plan comprises the policies set out in the Single Issue Review of Core Strategy Policy DM7 (adopted September 2019), the Site Allocations Local Plan (adopted September 2019), Joint Development Management Policies document (adopted February 2015) and the Core Strategy Development Plan document (adopted May 2010).
+The following policies from these plans are applicable to the proposal: